You are here

 Research by TILDA indicates that retirement income replacement rates were not associated with quality of life after retirement.
 Instead they found that it is actual income in retirement, rather than the proportionate change in someone’s income from that received before retirement, that most affects quality of life.
 TILDA found that all aspects of quality of life, including control, autonomy, self-realisation and pleasure, increase consistently with household income.
 That's actual income, not proportions of previous income.
 This would suggest that policies aimed at achieving a certain rate of replacement to pre-retirement income should not be given as much priority as policies seeking to achieve a minimum income floor for retirees – something that the State Pension is best positioned to provide.

-With this in mind, and given that the purpose of any country’s pension system is, as alluded to in the quote at the beginning of this article, to allow the elderly and disabled to retire from work with dignity, then it would make sense that the vast majority of resources within the system be allocate to providing a flat-rate universal pension to all those over the State Retirement Age.
+With this in mind, and given that the purpose of any country’s pension system is, as alluded to in the quote at the beginning of this article, to allow the elderly and disabled to retire from work with dignity, then it would make sense that the vast majority of resources within the system be allocated to providing a flat-rate universal pension to all those over the State Retirement Age, and maintaining it at a level which allowed retirees to achieve what might be considered a socially acceptable standard of living.
 Social Justice Ireland has costed just such a proposal.
 Read more about it here.

 It is also worth noting that the Collins and Hughes example above reflects the situation for the median contributor.
 Given that less than half of private sector workers are contributing to a pension, this is a long-way from being the median citizen or even the median employee.
 Private pensions assist too small a proportion of the population, and the even most of those they assist end up with replacement rates that are inadequate by the standards being set.
 The State Pension is best positioned to provide a minimum income floor for all our elderly.